ta-zzi/myPortfolio/README.md

 ## 📂 Projects

 ### 🔹 UNITEN eCourseFile Management System
-- Designed and developed a full-stack web application for managing student records.
+- Designed and developed a full-stack web application for managing files and records for staff in CCI.
 - Implemented user authentication, role-based access, and a MySQL database.
 - **Tools:** Laravel, PHP, SQL, JavaScript, CSS